 During fall 2016 I've used cordova to create the android application.
 I've added saving of high score.

 The game uses MOOPH module and creates two pseudothreads.
-One handles the game and the second handles fading.
-MOOPH module didn't require any change to work through cordova (the only thing that had to be changed was the storage of the save/load functionality and high score; I also had some technical difficulties with centering for portrait/landscape mode)...
+One handles the game and the second one handles fading.
+MOOPH module didn't require any change to work when I've used cordova (the only thing that had to be changed was the storage of the save/load functionality and high score; I also had some technical difficulties with centering for portrait/landscape mode)...

 Every like, share, tweet, donation, order of link for 5x5 version and other interaction with site is welcome!
 The discussion about MNUM on SimpleChat.